-Outlook and Outlook Web App do not allow you to receive files of certain types (such as .exe files) as attachments, because of their potential for introducing a virus into your computer.
+Outlook and Outlook on the web do not allow you to receive files of certain types (such as .exe files) as attachments, because of their potential for introducing a virus into your computer.
 By default, Outlook blocks these files.

 For a full list of file types, please review Microsoft's blocked attachments page.

 How much storage space does my Exchange Online account have?